How do you choose book cover fonts and colors for a new book cover?

 Any dark color scheme for a book title will be difficult to read in a small image format, no matter what cover font you use.

 Your book cover design is your first priority in book marketing, so make it work for you.
 When you create a cover, never allow your title to blend into the background.

 Book cover fonts tell a story

-Have you noticed that most genres generally use sans serif fonts, but that there are some that regularly use serif or fancy fonts?
+Have you noticed that bestselling books in most genres generally use sans serif fonts, but that others regularly use serif or fancy fonts?

 Can you guess the genre of the book covers above?
 Why are they all using a serif font?

 For the romance, women’s fiction, and chick-lit genres, serif fonts are very, very common.
 It is almost as if the font defines the genre.

 If you have cover ideas that don’t follow the expectation of readers or a particular genre, it can cause problems of instant recognition.

 You want to be inventive, but don’t go too far from what readers expect.